mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 In retrospect, I think it would have been helpful to involve my lawyer at that stage, as the LOI sets a baseline for the APA.

-Had I met with my lawyer earlier, they also would have helped me with other due diligence tasks like reviewing my existing contracts and gathering other documents the bank would likely request later.
+Had I met with my lawyer earlier, they also would have helped me with other due diligence tasks like reviewing my existing contracts and gathering other documents the buyer or lender would request later.

 Working with a lawyer at the letter of intent stage also would have been a good opportunity to find out if I liked working with my lawyer.
 I ended up feeling dissatisfied with my lawyer, but by the time I saw the issues, it would have been too large a disruption to replace him in the middle of negotiations with the buyer.

 ### Create an unofficial "small stuff agreement" with the buyer

+TinyPilot had a physical office that was a short drive from my house but a plane ride from the buyer, so they didn't want to keep it.

-At the time of the TinyPilot's sale, the company had a physical office.
-We had about $1k worth of equipment there, but the value was spread over so many small items that the cost of liquidating it would cancel out whatever proceeds we'd collect.
+We had about $1k worth of equipment in the office, but the value was spread over so many small items that the cost of liquidating it would cancel out whatever proceeds we'd collect.
 For example, we could sell our printer for $40, but the cost of interrupting an employee's normal work to sell a printer is higher than $40.

 Still, the stuff in TinyPilot's office was a business asset, so the buyer and I felt like we had to define in the asset purchase agreement what should happen to it.
-We spent severl hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
-The buyer and I probably spent $2k on lawyer hours trying to work out how to handle $1k of stuff that neither of us really wanted.
+We spent several hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
+The buyer and I probably spent $2k on lawyer hours trying to work out how to handle $1k of stuff that neither of us wanted.

 If I were to do this again, I'd propose to the buyer a "small stuff agreement."
 This would sit outside of the official legal documents and maybe have some header at the top saying "Nothing in here is a real legal agreement."
-And that's where we could define things where we need to decide _something_, but the stakes are so small that if one side breaches the agreement, it wouldn't actually matter.
+And that's where we could define things where we need to decide _something_, but the stakes are so small that if one side breaches the agreement, it wouldn't matter.

-### Announce the sale to the team later
+### Announce the sale to my team later

-I found it incredibly difficult to decide when to tell my team about the acquisition.
+When should an owner announce an acquisition to their team?
 I haven't seen anyone come up with a good solution to this problem.

 If you keep the sale a secret until the deal closes, you're effectively lying to your team.
-An acquisition is something that will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.
+An acquisition will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.

-On the other hand, if you're completely transparent about the sale to your team, you bear a huge amount of risk.
+On the other hand, if you're completely transparent about the sale to your team, you bear enormous risk.
 Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
-Or the looming sale might wipe out their motivation and tank their job performance.
+Or the looming sale might kill their motivation and tank their job performance.

-In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me.
+In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale as negotiating leverage against me.
 That said, I've had plenty of experiences of people doing weird and unexpected things when they know a relationship is about to end.

-I chose to reveal the sale to the team at the earliest formal step of the process: when I signed the broker agreement.
+I chose to reveal the sale to the team at the earliest formal step of the process: when I signed the agreement to begin working with my broker.
 That ended up being six months before closing.

 I regret that decision _slightly_.

 Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
-I'm being intentionally vague on this point to respect everyone's privacy.
+I unfortunately need to be a bit vague here to respect the team's privacy.

 I didn't fully understand it until we were in the middle of the sale that the team and I faced different levels of risk.
 To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave.
 And job changes are stressful, but everyone worked part-time for hourly pay.
 Nobody was about to take out a mortgage on a new home with the expectation that they'd be working at TinyPilot for the next 20 years.